 Introduction to Green Walls discusses design and construction best practices for green façades and living walls, including maintenance, irrigation requirements as well as a number of planting and site level considerations.
 Learn about a number of rating system options, policy drivers for living wall technologies, and research regarding performance and benefit.

-- Access to the Green Walls 101 course
+- Access to the Introduction to Green Walls Digital Resource Manual

 - Determine major functions and components of green walls.

 - Describe characteristics and assess advantages of different green wall systems.

 - Understand market drivers encouraging green wall implementation in North America.

 - Understand how to design green walls for maximum benefits and building systems integrations.